Ankitraghav000/Docker/README.md

 ```
  sudo apt-get install curl
 ```
-curl: This is the name of the package you want to install. curl is a command-line tool used to transfer data to or from a server.
-It supports various protocols, including HTTP, HTTPS and FTP.
+curl: This is the name of the package you want to install. curl is a command-line tool used to transfer data from a server.
+It supports various protocols, including HTTP, HTTPS, and FTP.
 #### Step 3.
-Install the dependency packages required to install Docker.
+Install the dependency packages to install Docker.

 Paste this command in terminal  to Install the dependency packages.
 ```